It is very narrow to associate menopause only with the end of menstruation or with a simple physical evolution.

 The lowering or loss of hormones induces a diminution of our vital energy (Prana and Ojas), along with the immunity and the internal coherence (Homeostasis, comprising the temperature, the ecosystem, and flora, the nervous system, etc.): all is readjusting.

 The activity of the sympathetic nervous system rises, which increases the cortisol levels (the stress hormone), the blood pressure, the cardiac rhythm; all that imprisons a lot of fire element (Pitta) in the body and manifests as:

 …because, as with each transition, there is an adjustment of the Body and Mind.

 We can feel overwhelmed by contradictory emotions, but the underlying purpose is to lead to wisdom and understanding that changes and cycles are an inherent part of Life and that it is time for new emotions to emerge, other than frustration or anger.

 So, how do we return to that graceful, harmonious, and luminous Menopause that women knew in ancient times?

 Here are some strategies that any woman can easily put in place:

-Please note that these do not apply for everyone, but are here to enrich your perception and offer you keys.
+Please note that these do not apply to everyone, but are here to enrich your perception and offer you keys.
 In any case, auto-medication is suggested.
-One should work with an Ayurveda practitioner or competent holistic practitioner who would be able to personalize and adapt a treatment.
+One should work with an Ayurveda practitioner or competent holistic practitioner who would be able to personalize and adapt treatment.